A Major Shortcoming of Any Educational System: Limiting the Potential of Its Students - And How to Overcome It

 Helping Students to Reach Their Full Potential

 To help students reach their full potential, we would need universities and schools, headteachers and teachers who prioritize their students' interests, passion(s) and well-being and who are not afraid of the effects it might have on their ranking or Ofsted report.
-They would need to be courageous enough to turn their back on believing that their students' potential is reflected in their grades and at the same time use the pedagogical freedom that is given to them more creatively.
+They would need to be courageous enough to turn their back on believing that their students' potential is reflected in their grades or determined by their socio-economic background, and at the same time use the pedagogical freedom that is given to them more creatively.

 Educational institutions and its workforce would need to believe that each and every student can achieve (literally) anything they set their minds to and that there is no limit to their potential.
 This change in perspective could make it possible for schools and universities to help, so that generations of students can utilise their natural talents and make the most of their abilities and aptitudes.